Preservation theorems for Tarski's relation algebra: Introduction

+The precise definition of \emph{bisimulation} and of \emph{bisimulation safety} is not important for us here.
+It suffices that bisimulation is an important equivalence relation that captures behavioral equivalence of processes, and that an operation on binary relations is bisimulation safe if commutes, in a natural way, with bisimulation.

-We can think of these results as analogous to \emph{preservation theorems} in (finite) model theory: they correlate a semantic property with expressibility in a natural, finitely-generated, syntactic fragment.
-These two results may suggest that various other semantically-defined fragments of \TRA could be similarly characterised syntactically by a finite basis of operations.
-One particular prominent semantic fragment that arises naturally in different contexts, is the \emph{function-preserving} fragment of \TRA \cite{mclean-thesis}.
-It has been an open problem whether this fragment is finitely generated.
-We settle this in the negative.
-We also obtain positive results for three semantic fragments of \TRA: the \emph{homomorphism-safe} fragment, the \emph{forward function-preserving} fragment, and the \emph{local injective-function-preserving} fragment.
-We study each of these fragments both in the general case (i.e., where the input relations may be relations on infinite sets) and in the finite.
+We can think of Theorem~\ref{thm:bis-safe} result as analogous to a \emph{preservation theorem} in model theory: it correlates a semantic property with expressibility in a natural, finitely-generated, syntactic fragment.
+The above result may suggest that various other semantically-defined fragments of \TRA could be similarly characterised syntactically by a finite basis of operations.
+One particular prominent semantic fragment that arises naturally in different contexts, is the function-preserving fragment of \TRA \cite{mclean-thesis}.
+An operation on binary relations is said to be \emph{function-preserving} if, whenever the input relations are partial functions, so is the output relation.
+It is a natural question, and an open problem in the community (although we could not locate an explicit reference) whether the function-preserving fragment of \TRA is finitely generated.